ververica/flink-sql-cookbook/aggregations-and-analytics/09/09_cdc_materialized_view.md

 GROUP BY accident_detail;
 ```

 How can you check that the CDC functionality is _actually_ working?
-The `docker` directory also includes a data generator script (`postgres_datagen.sql`) with a series of `INSERT` operations with new insurance claims; if you run it, you can see how the query results update in (near) real-time:
+The `docker` directory also includes a data generator script with a series of `INSERT` operations with new insurance claims (`postgres_datagen.sql`); if you run it, you can see how the query results update in (near) real-time:

 `cat ./postgres_datagen.sql | docker exec -i flink-cdc-postgres psql -U postgres -d postgres`